MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Related Work

-Toybox~\cite{tosch_toybox_arxiv_2019} and Minatar~\cite{young_minatar_arxiv_2019} are also cheap platforms like ours with similar goals of gaining deeper insights into RL agents.
-However, their games target the specific \textit{Atari} domain and are, like \textit{bsuite}, more specific and complementary to our approach.
+Toybox~\shortcite{tosch_toybox_arxiv_2019} and Minatar~\shortcite{young_minatar_arxiv_2019} are also cheap platforms with similar goals of gaining deeper insights into RL agents.
+However, their games target the specific \textit{Atari} domain and, like \textit{bsuite}, they are complementary to our approach as they have more specific environments and do not offer fine-grained control over dimensions of hardness.

-We found \cite{andersson_benchmark_dimensions_icml_ws_2018} the most similar work to ours in spirit.
-They propose that current deep RL research has been increasing the complexity of the dynamics $P$ but has not paid much attention to the state distributions and reward distribution over which RL policies work and that this has made RL agents brittle.
-We agree with them in this regard.
-However, they only target continuous environments.
-We capture their dimensions in a different manner and offer many more dimensions with fine-grained control.
-Furthermore, their code is not open-source.
+We found the work of \shortciteA{andersson_benchmark_dimensions_icml_ws_2018} the most similar work to ours in spirit.
+In contrast to our platform, they only target continuous environments.
+We capture their dimensions of hardness in a different manner and offer many more dimensions with fine-grained control.
+Furthermore, their code is not open-source, making their work harder to build on by the community.

+\shortciteA{mdp_hardness_nips_2014} defines a novel theoretical metric for defining hardness of MDPs and captures this hardness when the true state of the MDP is known.
+However, a large part of the hardness in our MDPs comes from the agent not knowing the optimal information state to use.
+It would be interesting to design a metric which captures this aspect of hardness as well.

+Our platform allows formulating problems in terms of the identified dimensions and we feel this is a very human-understandable way of defining problems or specifying tasks. \shortciteA{littman_Task_Specifications_GLTL_2017} defines a Geometric Linear Temporal Logic (GLTL) specification language to formally specify tasks for MDPs and RL environments.
+They also share our motivation in making it easier and more natural to specify tasks.

-Further research includes \textit{Procgen}~\citep{Cobbe_OpenAI_procedural_rl_benchmarks_2019arXiv191201588C}, \textit{Obstacle~Tower}~\citep{obstacle_tower_Juliani_2019arXiv190201378J} and \textit{Atari}~\citep{atari_bellemare_2013}.
+Further related work includes \textit{Procgen}~\shortcite{cobbe_procgen_icml_20} and \textit{Obstacle~Tower}~\shortcite{obstacle_tower_Juliani_2019arXiv190201378J}.
 Procgen adds various heterogeneous environments and tries to quantify generalisation in RL.
-In a similar vein, Obstacle Tower provides a generalization challenge for problems in vision, control, and planning.
-These benchmarks do not capture orthogonal dimensions of difficulty and as a result, they do not have the same type of fine-grained control over their environments' difficulty and neither can each dimension be controlled independently.
-We view this as a crucial aspect when testing new agents. \cite{challenges_real_world_rl_arxiv_2003_11881} provides some overlapping dimensions with our platform but it consists of only continuous environments, and doesn't target the toy domain.
+In a similar vein, Obstacle Tower provides a generalisation challenge for problems in vision, control, and planning.
+Unlike ours, the scope of these platforms is not being a testbed.
+As such, they do not capture dimensions of hardness that can be independently injected with fine-grained control over them, which we view as an important aspect when testing agents. \shortciteA{challenges_real_world_rl_arxiv_2003_11881} provides some overlapping dimensions of hardness with our platform but only for continuous environments, and has no toy environments.